 Store any leftover potatoes in a sealed container in the refrigerator for up to 3 days.
 Just make sure all those yummy toppings don’t fall off.

-Freezing these stuffed potatoes
+Freezing twice baked potatoes

 These are perfect to freeze for easy meal prep later.
 Just be sure to let the filling cool before you stuff the skins.